-With only 15 songs only half finished BeApple’s first appearance as a main act is at the famous Muziekcafé in Helmond (NL) on March 16, 2007.
-BeApple’s interpretation of Fixing a Hole hits the mark, it highlights the start of what we now know as BeApple’s “The Beatles with a twist”.
+With only 15 songs only half finished BeApple’s first appearance as a main act is at the well known Muziekcafé in Helmond (NL) on March 16, 2007.
+BeApple’s interpretation of Fixing A Hole hits the mark, it highlights the start of what we now know as BeApple’s “The Beatles with a twist”.
 At the time this attracts the attention of English radio man Kieron Collins.
 In his ’5 o Clock Rock Show’ the song is played on a regular basis.

-Exactly one year later, in March 2008, BeApple is awarded the ‘Beatles Unlimited Golden Apple 2008′ for their reworking of ‘Fixing A Hole’.
+On 22 March 2008, just over a year later, BeApple is awarded the ‘Beatles Unlimited Golden Apple 2008′ for their reworking of ‘Fixing A Hole’.
 The jury praises BeApple’s original finale of the song, which means leaving the other four finalists behind.
 The encore Getting Better, is rewarded an ‘equally successful version’.

 Later on the highly acclaimed ‘Revolver Magazine’ (today ‘Revolver’s Lust For Life’) asks BeApple for a contribution to a special White Album 40th Anniversary compilation CD ‘Het Witte Album’.
 It’s clear this should be Mother Nature’s son.
 BeApple reworks the song in less than a week.
 A challenging job, knowing it is a daring combination of the studio version with variations from unique existing Beatles demo’s, live (Paul McCartney) performances with accordion and close harmony singing in a King Singers style.